niki-evgeniev/CarpMap/README.md

 - Contact form
 - Admin panel for managing users, blog and reservoirs
   - IP management for access control
+  - IP to see visiotr last day/month/new for today
+  - BANNED Ip
 - Mail system
   - Receive and delete messages
   - View message details
 - Scheduler for periodic IP address checks in the database
 - Interceptor for banning IP addresses
+- Server info
+  - Info about server : Used memory/free memory/ all memory, cpu , cpu load ...
+- Add sitemap

 ## Technologies